Emile de Cartier de Marchienne

-Baron Émile-Ernest de Cartier de Marchienne (30 November 1871 – 10 May 1946) was a Belgian diplomat who was ambassador to a number of countries, most principally the United States and the United Kingdom.
+Baron Émile-Ernest de Cartier de Marchienne (30 November 1871 – 10 May 1946) was a Belgian diplomat who was ambassador to several countries, most principally the United States and the United Kingdom.

 Early life

 De Cartier de Marchienne was born on 30 November 1871 in Schaerbeek, Belgium.
 He was the son of Baron Paul-Émile de Cartier de Marchienne (1837–1887) and Louisa Jane Brown O'Meara (1849–1935), who had been born in London.
 His family owned the Château Bilquin de Cartier, a château in Marchienne-au-Pont, Belgium.
 (Note: Château Bilquin de Cartier, located in the district of Charleroi, in the province of Hainaut, Wallonia, Belgium, passed into the Cartier family in 1717 when Marie-Agnès Bilquin (the daughter of Guillaume de Bilquin, who had bought château in 1695 and finished construction) married Jean-Louis Cartier, son of the general treasurer of the prince-bishop of Liège, becoming the property of the Cartier de Marchienne family.)

 Through his sister, Fernande de Cartier de Marchienne, he was uncle to the French novelist Marguerite Yourcenar.